Ohlalà! cinema in Barcelona

 We have decided to support this festival for its 5th edition in 2023, which has welcomed: Thierry Fremaux, the director of the Cannes Film Festival, actor Samir Guesmi, directors Florence Miailhe and Céline Devaux, and directors Thierry Binisti and Rachid Bouchareb.

-On the bill for this fifth edition:
+Films on the bill for this fifth edition 2023:

 L'innocent by Louis Garrel (2022)